Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Related Work

-Stereotype biases in language models are well recognized as a long-standing problem, from word embeddings~\citep{bolukbasi2016man, caliskan_semantics_2017} to autoregressive models~\citep{dhamala_bold_2021, liang_holistic_2023, nadeem_stereoset_2021, huang2025visbias}.
-To evaluate these biases, benchmarks have mainly focused on existing categories embedded in society, such as race~\citep{hofmann2024ai, wang2023decodingtrust}, gender and sexual orientation~\citep{ovalle2023m, wan2023kelly}, age~\citep{tamkin2023evaluating}, religion~\citep{abid2021persistent}, occupation~\citep{kirk2021bias}, and cultural background~\citep{shen2024understanding}.
+Bias is a contested topic in social~\citep{fiske1991social} and computer science~\citep{barocas2023fairness}.
+Following psychological tradition, we define bias as behaviors that tilt away from equality~\citep{banaji2016blindspot}.
+In studies of language models, social biases are well recognized as a long-standing problem, from word embeddings~\citep{bolukbasi2016man, caliskan_semantics_2017} to autoregressive models~\citep{dhamala_bold_2021, liang_holistic_2023, nadeem_stereoset_2021, huang2025visbias}.
+To evaluate these biases, benchmarks have mainly focused on existing categories, such as race~\citep{hofmann2024ai, wang2023decodingtrust}, gender and sexual orientation~\citep{ovalle2023m, wan2023kelly}, age~\citep{tamkin2023evaluating}, religion~\citep{abid2021persistent}, occupation~\citep{kirk2021bias}, and cultural background~\citep{shen2024understanding}.
 To reduce these biases, intervention techniques also target known stereotypes by creating alignment datasets~\citep{bai2022training, zhang2024genderalign}, editing model activations~\citep{prakash2024interpreting, sun_aligned_2025, yu2025understanding}, or prompting~\citep{si_measuring_2023}.
 While useful for addressing existing biases, these approaches cannot capture or address new forms of bias that emerge as models interact with the world and adapt their beliefs.
 Here, we show that LLMs can generate entirely novel and potentially problematic biases, unseen in any data.

-\subsection{Challenges for exploration with LLMs}
+\subsection{Challenges for Exploration with LLMs}